microsoft/vscode-wiki/Dealing-with-Test-Flakiness.md

 Test flakiness slows down the whole team by making the pipeline less reliable, resulting in a bunch of wasted time investigating.
 Also, repeated false positives can cause people to care less about health of the pipeline.

 **If you have a flaky test, you should disable it ASAP to keep the build green**.
 Even if the test only failed a couple of times in the past month, not disabling it will cause more wasted effort and more false positives down the line.
+You can check how often the test is failing in the [ADO dashboards](https://monacotools.visualstudio.com/Monaco/_build?definitionId=111&view=ms.vss-pipelineanalytics-web.new-build-definition-pipeline-analytics-view-cardmetrics).

 Here are some strategies for dealing with flakiness: